zh-wang/YWeatherGetter4a/README.md

 An Yahoo Weather API wrapper for android

+It contains an exmaple project works on android 2.2 or above.
+Yahoo Weather API wrapper works on android 1.6 or above.

 1. What is this?
 This is a wrapper for getting weather information from Yahoo Weather API, for android.